splorp/tersus/readme.txt

 -----------------------------------------------------------

+0.1.4 - The “Wrap It!”
+Release

++ Added current theme style to footer
++ Updated markup to use section and article elements
++ Advanced layout styles are now more responsive

 0.1.3 - The “About Time This Thing Was Updated Again” Release

 + Added theme options for switching between stylesheets